Q).Who is your membership?

-Q. Why do you use the term sex worker rather than prostitute?
+Q).
+Why do you use the term sex worker rather than prostitute?

-The term sex worker is used because when sex workers are asked about their activity they describe what they do as �work� or �working�.
-Moreover, the term sex work is also used by the World Health Organisation (WHO 2001; WHO 2005) and the United Nations (UN 2006; UNAIDS 2002).
+The term sex worker is used because when sex workers are asked about their activity they describe what they do as work or working.
+Moreover, the term sex work is also used by the World Health Organisation (WHO 2001; WHO 2005) and the United Nations (UN 2006; UNAIDS (2002).
 The term sex worker refers to a woman or man who exchanges or trades sexual acts for money.
 The term sex work is also less stigmatising and has fewer moral connotations.

-Q. Is sex work or prostitution illegal in Ireland?
+Q).
+Is sex work or prostitution illegal in Ireland?

-Q. How many sex workers are working in Ireland?
+Q).
+How many sex workers are working in Ireland?

 Due to the clandestine, often illegal and hidden nature of prostitution, there is no accurate or reliable estimate of the number of sex workers in Ireland.
-This is true internationally; sex workers are reluctant to admit their involvement in sex work due to stigma, shame, embarrassment and fear of exposure.
+This is also true internationally; sex workers are reluctant to admit their involvement in sex work due to stigma, shame, embarrassment and fear of exposure.
 Additionally, many sex workers work occasionally, opportunistically or part-time, and may never come to the attention of services (police, health, social welfare).

 Q. Do many Irish men use the services of female sex workers?

-A representative national survey (n=7,441) in Ireland (Layte, et al. 2006) found that 6 per cent of Irish men between the ages of 18 and 64 have �ever� paid for sex with a woman, and 3 per cent paid for sex in the last five years.
+A representative national survey (n=7,441) in Ireland (Layte, et al. 2006) found that 6 per cent of Irish men between the ages of 18 and 64 have ever paid for sex with a woman, and 3 per cent paid for sex in the last five years.

 Q. Are there male sex workers in Ireland?

 The Irish report Such a Taboo (2001) highlighted that there is a huge stigma attached to male prostitution both among the males involved in the industry and by society in general.
 A significant percentage of male sex workers are heterosexual and may have a female partner.
 Like female or transgender sex workers the repercussions of disclosure would impact on their lives and relationships in a lot of different ways.
 There is also an unwillingness to access the services that they may require because of the legal implications.
 Homophobia, along with negative attitudes to sex work, have added to the taboo about the subject and have complicated an adequate response to the service needs of male sex workers.
 (Such A Taboo INMP EACHB 2001)

 Other research on male sex workers in Ireland In 1997 the GMHP Eastern Health Board published a report on males in prostitution based on an interview with 27 male sex workers.
 This study found most were polydrug users.
 Men entered prostitution through a variety of routes, including homelessness and being on the streets, through friends who were doing it, and for the money.
 Service providers were also surveyed and the recommendations highlighted the needs of male sex workers (MSW) (Quinlan, M. and Wyse, D. 1997 EHB/HSE)

 Since the first Irish study on males in prostitution in 1997 by the Gay Men's Health Project EHB efforts have been made to highlight the issues and needs concerning male sex workers.
-Both through Irish and European networks this is continuing now via SWAI and the Correlation European Network [Establishing a network report: link] www.correlation-net.org
+Both through Irish and European networks this is continuing now via SWAI and the Correlation European Network www.correlation-net.org

-Q. What type of services do sex workers need?
+Q).
+What type of services do sex workers need?

 Like all other workers, sex workers need access to the full range of services that are targeted at the general population including housing, health and social support services.
 Unlike other workers, they need labour rights, and the right to work in an environment free from violence, harassment or intimidation.
 They also need equality, social inclusion and the right to self determination and the right to legal protection as workers.
 If they are drug users they need easy access to methadone treatment and needle exchanges in order to reduce their chances of contracting blood borne viruses.
-The recent NACD report (2009) recommended adequate funding of drug and specialist (sex work) outreach services be provided to ensure their ability to carry out outreach work in the evenings, at night and at weekends in particular.
+The report from the National Advisory Committtee on Drugs (2009) recommended adequate funding of drug and specialist (sex work) outreach services be provided to ensure their ability to carry out outreach work in the evenings, at night and at weekends in particular.
 These outreach services should target existing and developing street sex markets and peer networks of drug users and sex workers rather than individuals.
 They should also distribute sterile injecting equipment, paraphernalia, condoms, lubricants, etc.